UKHSA-Internal/coronavirus-hospital-onset-dashboard/content/methods.md

 ### Data changes

-Due to variation in reporting on a hospital level, data is subject to change, particularly in the most recent six weeks.
+Because of variation in reporting on a hospital level, data is subject to change, particularly in the most recent 6 weeks.
 This may result in changes to both the provider where a case is reported against, and in the hospital-onset infection category.

 ## Data preparation and linkage